jamessynge/TinyAlpacaServer/extras/docs/robotdyn-mega-eth.md

 ## Available GPIO Pins

-These are the GPIO pins which it is reasonable for us to use, avoiding though the 2x18 header that has GPIOs 22 through 53, which is inconvenient to use with the shield that Alan has designed.
+It is useful to avoid the 2x18 header that has GPIOs 22 through 53 because we can use that space on the shield for a terminal strip used for stepper motor and limit switch connectors.
+This leaves us with the pins below:

 Arduino Mega Pin | Alternate Function(s)
 ---------------- | ---------------------